 2 DAY AMSTERDAM ITINERARY | AMAZING THINGS TO SEE AND DO

-Underneath are just a couple of things you can see and do in Amsterdam.
+Underneath are just a couple of things to see and do in Amsterdam.
 Further below you will find a handy itinerary.

 The Rijksmuseum in Amsterdam is the best place to view world-famous paintings and works from the Dutch Masters.
 I would highly recommend checking it out.
 Including works by Rembrandt, Vermeer, Frans Hals, and more!
 The Rijksmuseum is vast!
 If you can only spare a few hours, I highly recommend you pay an additional 5 Euros for the guided tour of the highlights